Definition: What is ‘omnichannel’?

-This pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
+This omnichannel pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
 We’re also seeing a breaking down of barriers in the other direction, with digital-to-physical transitions among online retailers.
-As well as pop-up shops and physical sales at shows and events, digital-first retailers are setting up their own stores where customers can see, try and purchase goods like homewares, clothing, and cosmetics.
+As well as pop-up shops and physical sales at shows and events, digital-first retailers might set up a physical store where customers can see, try and purchase goods like homewares, clothing, and cosmetics.

-Omnichannel designers focus on creating experiences that reflect this fluidity between different online and offline channels, and provide a seamless experience for the end user regardless of where and how they make contact with a business or organisation.
-It’s a practice that’s wholly user-focused, since the user is the only consistent factor in the scope of a project.
+Omnichannel commerce designers focus on creating customer journeys that reflect this fluidity between different online and offline channels and provide a seamless experience for the end-user regardless of where and how they make contact with a business or organisation.
+It’s a practice that’s wholly user-focused since the user is the only consistent factor in the scope of a project.

 The integration of digital technology into everyday life is now at a point where omnichannel user experiences are the norm.
 Users expect brands to provide an omnichannel experience, and their behaviour reflects this.

 66% of customers prefer to choose their journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
 A basic eCommerce transaction includes an average of 5.5 touchpoints but can rack up as many as 20 as the customer compares, considers, and explores the factors relating to a purchase decision.

 In our 2021 Consumer trends report, we revealed that while some 44% of people would want to open a bank account in-store, 39% also want to be able to deal with that account wholly online.
 And that kind of experience is only growing in demand across industries.